gmdotson/STT2860F22project2/README.md

 * Fork this repository into your own GitHub account
 * Clone the repository to your RStudio server account

 You will use the three datasets below in your project.
 They are included in the GitHub repository.
-Please read through the variables and descriptions.
+Please read through the variables and their descriptions.
 All data were sourced from the [Death Penalty Information Center](https://deathpenaltyinfo.org/).

 ***
 `cappunish.rds` : Selected data about the death penalty in the United States as of November 6, 2022.